wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-a-new-widget.rst

 -------------------------------------
 Binding is a mechanism that allows JavaFX widgets to express direct relationships with the data source.
 For example, changing a widget will change its related NetworkTableEntry and vise versa.

-An example, in this case, would be changing the X and Y coordinate of our 2D point by changing out xSlider and ySlider respectively.
+An example, in this case, would be changing the X and Y coordinate of our 2D point by changing the values of xSlider and ySlider respectively.

-A good practice is to set bindings in the ``initalize()`` method tagged with the ``@FXML`` annotation which will be called by the FXML framework.
+A good practice is to set bindings in the ``initalize()`` method tagged with the ``@FXML`` annotation which is required to call the method from FXML if the method is not ``public``.

 .. code-block:: java

+   import edu.wpi.first.shuffleboard.api.widget.Description;
+   import edu.wpi.first.shuffleboard.api.widget.ParametrizedController;
    import edu.wpi.first.shuffleboard.api.widget.SimpleAnnotatedWidget;
    import javafx.fxml.FXML;
-   import edu.wpi.first.shuffleboard.api.widget.Description;
-   import edu.wpi.first.shuffleboard.api.widget.ParametrizedController;

    @Description(name = "MyPoint2D", dataTypes = MyPoint2D.class)
    @ParamatrizedController("Point2DWidget.fxml")